-- SME Credit Card: The bank offers this small business loan to small industrial units, small retail traders, professionals and self-employed, and small business enterprises and transport operators, if they have a satisfactory track record with the bank for the last two years.
+- SME Credit Card: The bank offers this small business loan to small industrial units, small retail traders, professionals and self-employed and small business enterprises and transport operators, if they have a satisfactory track record with the bank for the last 2 years.
 The bank gives a credit line of up to Rs.
 10 lakh and the money can be used for purchase of shops or equipment.
-SBI offers a repayment period of up to 5 years.
+SBI offers a repayment period of up to 5 years

-- SBI Pradhan Mantri Mudra Yojana: The small business loan is meant for people who need a loan of up to Rs.
+- SBI Pradhan Mantri Mudra Yojana (PMMY): The small business loan is meant for people who need a loan of up to Rs.
 10 lakh.
 The loans come in three categories based on the amount needed: Shishu with loans of up to Rs.
-50,000; Kishore with loans from Rs.
+50,000; Kishor with loans from Rs.
 50,000 to Rs.
 5 lakh; and Tarun with an amount from Rs.
 5 lakh to Rs.
 10 lakh.
-This small business loan is provided under the aegis of Micro Units Development & Refinance Agency (MUDRA), an initiative of the government to drive credit into enterprises at the grass-root level.
+This small business loan is provided under the aegis of Micro Units Development & Refinance Agency (MUDRA), an initiative of the government to drive credit into enterprises at the grass-root level

 Also Read: Pradhan Mantri Mudra Yojana full Details